lukasz-staniszewski/quantized-depth-estimation/docs/stage1.md

 <h2> 2.
 Training results </h2>

 *Setup*: model was trained for 25 epochs on [NYUv2 Depth Dataset](https://www.kaggle.com/datasets/soumikrakshit/nyu-depth-v2).
-I used AdamW optimizer (with $0.001$ learning rate and $0.01$ weight decay) and ReduceLROnPlateau optimizer.
+I used AdamW optimizer (with $0.001$ learning rate and $0.01$ weight decay) and ReduceLROnPlateau scheduler.
 I used gradient clipping to 1.
 Images have been resized to $[224, 224]$ and outputed masks where of size $[56, 56]$.

 Final metrics:
 | Scenario | Train | Validation |